 ERROR: it is also known as a mistake, means human-made mistake/misconception related to design or a variation from the actual business requirement.
 If the authorized person gathers requirements from the client wrongly, it is called Error.

 DEFECT: it is also called as Bug or Fault.
 The error in coding is referred to as Defect/Fault/Bug.
 If the development team coded the incorrectly gathered requirement, it results in a Defect.

 FAILURE: Failure means any difference from the desired result.
 The fault made in coding results in unexpected outcomes that are different from the client expectation.
 In that case, we say it’s a project ‘FAILURE.’

 Some of the common types of defects that occur during development:

 - Logical Defects: Suppose you are getting unexpected output for a given input it indicates a Logical error.
 Ex.
-Use of wrong formula for calculation, Infinite loops etc.
+Use of the wrong formula for calculation, Infinite loops, etc.

 - Multi-threading Defects: Example of this type of defect is Deadlock, Process1 can’t start on till Process2 finished, Process2 cannot start on till Process1 finishes.

 - Interface Defects: Wrong Functions, Doesn’t perform as per the user expectations, Missing information and Confusing information, Wrong info in Help text, wrong error messages.
 Performance issues.